The Parent Power! Index

 The Parent Power!
 Index gives parents an interactive tool to discover to what extent their state affords them this power – and if not, what they can do to get it.

 The first Parent Power!
-Index in 1999 focussed primarily on evaluation of educational opportunities available, teacher quality and transparency.
+Index in 1999 focused primarily on evaluation of educational opportunities available, teacher quality and transparency.
 In 2018, personalized and digital learning was added to gauge the growing recognition and research that individualized learning is a fundamental determinant in student success.
+Subsequently CER added Innovation as a key metric, and with COVID-19 fundamentally disrupting how education operates, in 2021 it was important to add an element related to how well states responded in the crisis.
+While PPI no longer measures state’s COVID-era responses, it was left on PPI for guidance, and perhaps as a cautionary tale, so that parents can make sure their states are prepared for anything the future holds.

-PPI 2020 also includes a newly curated list of state and national resources to help parents find more local groups that are ready, able and willing to support them.
+PPI also includes a regularly updated, curated list of state and national resources to help parents find more local groups that are ready, able and willing to support them.

 Parents everywhere want choices and diverse learning approaches.
 Teachers in every kind of school want autonomy and welcome accountability.
 States can ensure that they are providing maximum opportunities for kids, teachers and families by ensuring that money is available to fund students wherever they are, regardless of the kind of school they attend.
 All data and policies must be highly transparent, understandable and meaningful to our citizens, at every level.
 Opportunity is just that.
-PPI measures how well states provide a multiple array of tools, resources and options that provide a parent with the ability to decide how best to educate their children, ranging from public to private to everything in between.
+PPI measures how well states provide a multiple array of tools, resources and options that provide a parent with the ability to decide how best to educate their children, across any public or private education choice programs a state provides.

 Since 1991, when charter schools were first established in Minnesota, the principle has remained the same — increased operational autonomy in exchange for…